SIR-trading/SIR-docs/src/pages/index.md

 1. SIR's smart contracts are immutable (i.e., they cannot be modified by anone)
 2. counterparty risk is minimized by only interacting with the Uniswap v3 protocol.

-SIR is built as a layer on top of Uniswap v3 that unlocks the possibility of tokenized leveraged trading and the permissionless creation of all types of stable tokens.
+SIR is built as a layer on top of Uniswap v3, and unlocks the possibility of tokenized leveraged trading and the permissionless creation of all types of stable tokens.

 # Why SIR?